Firehawk (roller coaster): Layout

 Once riders were seated and restrained, the train was tilted backwards into a 'lay-down' position and dispatched.
-The train traveled backwards out of the station, turned left and traveled up the 115 ft lift hill at a 33 degree angle.
+The train traveled backwards out of the station, turned left and traveled up the 115 ft lift hill at a 33-degree angle.
 Once the train reached the top of the lift hill, it dipped down into a twist (called a "Lie-to-Fly") that turned the trains upside down into a flying position where riders faced the ground.
 After the twist, the train traveled down the first drop, reaching speeds of 51 mi/h.
-Riders then proceeded through an over banked Horseshoe Curve element, passing the queue area.
-Following the Horseshoe, the train entered a "Fly-to-Lie" element that turned riders back to a lay-down position.
-After the banked turn, the ride entered the 66 ft tall vertical loop, where riders experience 4.3 G's.
+Riders then proceeded through an over banked horseshoe curve element, passing the queue area.
+Following the horseshoe, the train entered a "Fly-to-Lie" element that turned riders back to a lay-down position.
+After the banked turn, the ride entered the 66 ft tall vertical loop, where riders experience 4.3 Gs.
 The train then went into another "Lie-to-Fly" element.
 Following the loop, riders entered another turn and hit two consecutive inline twists.
 Following the inline twists, the train entered the final helix followed by the final "Fly-to-Lie" element.
 Afterwards, the train was slowed to a stop on the brake run before returning to the station.

 Station

 The coaster featured a dual station which was connected to the main track using a switch track segment (similar to a railroad switch).
 Dual-station operation allowed for two trains to be loaded simultaneously for more efficient operation.
-This configuration existed since the ride debuted at Geauga Lake.
+This configuration has existed since the ride debuted at Geauga Lake.

 Trains

 Firehawk operated with two trains.
 There were six cars with four seats in each row for a total of 24 riders per train.
-There were three trains during the ride's first year at Geauga Lake, however only two had been used since.
+There were three trains during the ride's first year at Geauga Lake, however only two were used since.
 The third train became a parts donor for the first two.
-Originally, riders reclined on the lift hill – rather than in the station – and returned to an upright position prior to re-entering the station.
+Originally, riders reclined on the lift hill, rather than in the station, and returned to an upright position prior to re-entering the station.
 However, this was changed to occur in the station due to problems that arose during the ride's first season.
-The trains feature the Firehawk logo on the front colored yellow and red.
-Previously at Geauga Lake, the X-Flight logo was colored light green and dark blue.
+The trains featured the Firehawk logo on the front colored yellow and red.
+At Geauga Lake, the X-Flight logo was featured on the trains.